HOW I GOT HERE

 While on this journey, I’ve experienced the near full spectrum of human emotion; happiness, self-doubt, joy, exhilaration, jealousy, fear, anxiety, bliss, shame, loneliness, the list goes on.
 Now here’s the thing, although the journey has been exciting, due to my explorative nature and the inability to stay in one place for too long, it wasn’t always lucrative.
 Companies want commitment.
 I’m an explorer 🎒

-Constant financial pressure led to some of my darkest times, where I’d burn out, break down and cry, questioning my nature.
+Constant financial pressure led to some of my darkest times, where I’d burn out and break down, questioning my nature.
 I started to hate my wondering creative spirit, but re-trying became habitual, so I kept going.
 Then mid-2017, after grinding for nine years (near full-time) as this presenter/comic hybrid kinda dude, the biggest low knocked me for six, leading me to seek psychotherapy, where I began to unpacked everything.
 Meticulously.
 Every week.
 For 18 months.

 This is where sh*t got interesting 🔍

 I consumed as much information on emotional intelligence and psychology as possible, with a heavy focus on work from The School of Life.
 I then stumbled across a TEDx talk by Barbara Sher which led to me to her book Refuse to Choose , where I learned about multi-potentiality; “the ability and preference of a person, particularly one of strong intellectual or artistic curiosity, to excel in two or more different fields”.
+This naturally led me to learning about and accepting my neurodiversity.
 That was it!
-I wasn’t a career-commitment phobe, I was a'"multipotentialite", commonly known as a polymath, and I’ve been living in accordance with my own nature.
-That ‘playful kid' in the classroom was doing what he was designed to do - remain curious, explore and create.
+I wasn’t a career-commitment phobe, I was a'"neurodiverse multipotentialite", commonly known as a polymath, and I’ve been living in accordance with my own nature.
+That ‘playful kid' in the classroom was doing what he was designed to do - remain curious, explore, create then re-invent.
 I just needed clarity, some support and a little guidance, FFS 😡

 SO MUCH WEIGHT WAS LIFTED OFF MY SHOULDERS!